Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-In the previous Exercise, you created a basic `POST` endpoint that accepted **plain text**.
+In the previous exercise, we created a basic `POST` endpoint that accepted **plain text**.
 That was a great first step toward understanding how clients send data to a server.

 But in real-world applications, data is usually sent in a structured format like **JSON**.
 Imagine building an e-commerce app where customers can add new products.
 Each product has a name and a price or ID.
 When a user submits a form, the data gets sent to your API — not as plain text, but as a structured format like JSON.